khuranabal/khuranabal.github.io/_posts/2022-01-26-hive-hbase.md

 ```

-**Note**: in hive we can have duplicate keys but in hbase we can have only unique keys so when we load data in the table which is hive-hbase then randomly it keeps one key if duplicates are present.
+**Note**: in hive we can have duplicate keys but in hbase we can have only unique keys so when we load data in the table which is hive-hbase then it updates the same key with new timestamp and by default latest one will be shown.